Scroll Down to Get the Free Template for the Overall Similarities (OS) Map – or keep reading to find out more about OS style perceptual maps

 On this page you will find:

-- A free Excel template to download, and
+- A free download of the Excel Template to Make an OS Map, and

 - A video on how to use the template and interpret overall similarities (OS) perceptual maps.

-There two key differences (compared to a standard perceptual map):
+There are several key differences when using an overall similarity maps to consider (compared to a standard perceptual map), these are:

 - Consumers are asked to compare how similar the brands/products are in their view (or their perception – hence it creates a perceptual map).
 For example, how similar are McDonald’s and Burger King?
 How similar are McDonald’s and Pizza Hut?
 And so on.